digitalocean/Kubernetes-Starter-Kit-Developers/1-setup-DOKS/README.md

 **Note:**

-The above command enables `High Availability` for your cluster, via the `k8s:ha` tag.
+The above command enables `High Availability` for your cluster as well, via the `k8s:ha` tag.

 The output looks similar to: